Our Classes

 REQUIREMENTS: Students must be enrolled in both weekly classes at this level.

-Students will be placed in these classes by teacher recommendation only.
-Students will learn and practice pointe barre work with emphasis on correct foot and body alignment, as well as study of the proper technique for the execution of more difficult steps.
-These Pointe students will execute some exercises on demi-pointe and some on pointe, progressing to more exercises on pointe as their strength and technique improves.
-Exercises for all students will begin at the barre and progress to the center in order to master balance and increase strength.
+Students will learn and practice pointe barre work with an emphasis on correct foot and body alignment, as well as study the proper technique for the execution of more difficult steps.
+These Pointe students will execute some exercises on demi-pointe and some on pointe, progressing to more exercises on pointe as their strength and technique improve.
+Exercises for all students will begin at the barre and progress to the center to master balance and increase strength.

 REQUIREMENTS: Students must be enrolled in both weekly classes at this level.

-Students will be placed in these classes by teacher recommendation only.
 Students placed in these classes are understood to be at an advanced level.
-Students should be disciplined, professional, and possess the desire to dance.
-Each class will include more complex and difficult technique, building on the skills mastered in the previous level.
-Advanced pointe work will be emphasized, and dancers must show proficiency as well as keep excellent attendance in order to progress to and remain in these levels.
+Students should be disciplined, and professional, and possess the desire to dance.
+Each class will include more complex and difficult techniques, built on the skills mastered in the previous level.
+Advanced pointe work will be emphasized, and dancers must show proficiency as well as keep excellent attendance to progress to and remain at these levels.

 Open Tech/Pointe